ULTRONLORD/Email-Filter/readme.md

 python main.py
 ```

-4. Follow the prompts to input the path to your sample emails and execute the filtering process.
+4. Follow the prompts and paste the path to your sample emails and execute the filtering process.

 5. Once the filtering process is complete, a new file will be created including the result, that is the filtered addresses